crodriguez1a/ml-nano/lessons.md

 	- MC Prediction takes the average of the values and plugs it in as estimate for the value of state x
 	- The value of the state is the value of the expected return after that state has occured
 	- Visit: Every occurence of state in an episode as a visit
-	- First visit: The value of state Y is an average of the returns after first vist
+	- First visit: The value of state Y is an average of the returns after first visit
-	- Every visting: an average of the returns after every visit
+	- Every vist: an average of the returns after every visit

 - MC Prediction: Action Values
 	- In DP, we use state value function to obtain action values, but here we don't have one-step dynamics